-- Any significant modification or amendment to the Public Participation Plan requires a forty-five (45) day public comment period. - Adoption of the Metropolitan Transportation Plan (MTP) will require a thirty (30) day public comment period. - A change or addition to a major Federal Transit Administration funded project, a major Federal Highway Administration funded project, or the Metropolitan Transportation Plan (MTP) requires a fourteen (14) day public comment period. - Transportation Improvement Program adoption will require a thirty (30) day public comment period.
-A fourteen (14) day public comment period will be required for TIP amendments. - Adoption of the Unified Planning Work Program (UPWP) will require a minimum of (20) days for public comment.
-UPWP amendments will require a fourteen (14) day public comment period. - Other federally required documents needing approval by the MTPO, will have a minimum length fourteen (14) day public comment period.
+- Any significant modification or amendment to the PPP requires a fouty-five (45) day public comment period. - Adoption of the MTP will require a thirty (30) day public comment period. - A change or addition to a major Federal Transit Administration funded project, a major Federal Highway Administration funded project, or the MTP requires a fourteen (14) day public comment period. - TIP will require a twenty (20) day public comment period.
+A fourteen (14) day public comment period will be required for TIP amendments. - Adoption of the UPWP will require a minimum of (20) days for public comment.
+UPWP amendments will require a fourteen (14) day public comment period. - Other federally required documents needing approval by the MTPO will have a minimum fourteen (14) day public comment period.